arrestle/arrestle/README.md

 📧 [andrearestlelay@gmail.com](mailto:andrearestlelay@gmail.com)  📧 [arestlel@redhat.com](mailto:aarestlel@redhat.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/andrea-restle-lay/)

-💼 In December 2024, I started a new role as a **Principal Software Engineer** at Red Hat!
+💼 In December 2024, I started a new role as a **Principal Software Engineer** at Red Hat in the Ansible controller team!

-💼 In September 2024, I concluded my role as a **Principal Software Engineer** at Dell Technologies and am now pursuing new opportunities.
+💼 In September 2024, I concluded my role as a **Principal Software Engineer** at Dell Technologies.
 This position included:

 - 🌱 Learned how to monitor complex hardware/software systems using Open Telemetry.
 Backend on Kubernetes and SystemD services with Front-end Collectors with custom receivers, processors, and exporters, all written in Golang.
 Provided prototypes including microservice tracing, systemd receiver